sphinx-doc/sphinx/doc/config.rst

    a chapter, but can be confusing because it mixes entries of differnet depth in one list.
 The default value is ``True``.

+.. confval:: epub_fix_images

+   This flag determines if sphinx should try to fix image formats that are not supported by some epub readers.
+At the moment palette images with a small color table are upgraded.
+You need the Python Image Library (PIL) installed to use this option.
+The default value is ``False`` because the automatic conversion may loose information.

 .. _latex-options:

 Options for LaTeX output